• Skip to primary navigation

 Ingredients & Substitutes

-• Cooked Short-Grain Rice: or substitute with medium grain or long grain rice, like jasmine rice.
-Avoid using brown rice unless you're fine with the texture.
+• Cooked Short-Grain Rice: It's best to use Calrose or sushi rice.
+Or substitute with white medium-grain or white long-grain rice, like jasmine rice.
+Avoid using brown rice unless you're fine with the texture of it.

-• Sesame Oil: or substitute with sesame seeds.
-If you're allergic to sesame, please omit this ingredient.
+• Sesame Oil: Or substitute with sesame seeds.
+If you're allergic to sesame, substitute with perilla oil.

-• Japanese mayo (aka Kewpie mayo): a creamy Japanese-style mayonnaise made of egg yolks instead of using whole eggs like in regular mayo.
-Or substitute with regular mayo that is thick and creamy like Hellman's.
+• Japanese Mayo: A creamy Japanese-style mayonnaise made of egg yolks instead of using whole eggs - I recommend the brand Kewpie mayo available at Asian grocery stores or select Western grocers in the ethnic aisle.
+Or substitute with a regular mayo that is thicker and creamier.

 Expert Tips

-• Use canned tuna in oil for best taste.
-Canned tuna in water works too but the texture can be a bit dry.
+• Use canned tuna in oil for best texture.
+Canned tuna in water works too, but it tends to taste drier.

 Instructions

-Below are step-by-step instructions on how to makeย
+Below are step-by-step instructions on how to make this spicy tuna rice bowl:

 1. Spread hot cooked rice into a large serving bowl.
-If you're using cold leftover cooked rice, microwave it covered for 2.5 minutes or until hot.
+If you're using leftover cold cooked rice, cover and microwave for 2-3 minutes or until heated through.

-2. Season hot rice with soy sauce and sesame oil using a rice paddle.
+2. Season the rice with soy sauce and sesame oil and mix with a rice paddle or spoon.
 Cover to keep warm.

-3. Strain canned tuna using a fine sieve to remove as much of the liquids as possible with a fork.
-Add half of the strained tuna on top of the rice or add all of it if you want more.
+3. Strain the canned tuna using a fine sieve and a fork to remove any excess liquids.
+Add half of the strained tuna on top of the rice or add more if desired.

 4. Place thinly sliced cucumbers on top of the tuna.

-5. Generously squeeze as much sriracha sauce and kewpie mayo over top and add more if you wish.
+5. Generously add as much sriracha and Japanese mayo as you wish on top.

-6. Lastly sprinkle roasted seaweed flakes on top.
-Mix and enjoy as is or scoop some of the mixed rice into a small square of nori.
+6. Lastly, sprinkle the roasted seaweed flakes on top.
+Mix and enjoy as is or add a spoonful of the mixed rice onto a small square of nori to enjoy!

 • Freezer-friendly?
-I don't recommend freezing this spicy tuna rice bowl as the rice will harden.
+This spicy tuna rice bowl is not ideal for freezing as the rice will turn hard.

 Pairing Suggestions

-This spicy tuna rice bowl serves well with:
+This spicy tuna rice bowl pairs well with:

 FAQ

-Spicy tuna rice bowl can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave for a few minutes covered until hot.
+Spicy tuna rice bowl can be made up to 2-3 days in advance and I recommend separately storing the different components in an airtight container in the fridge for best taste.
+To enjoy, reheat the rice in the microwave or on the stovetop until heated through.

-To make this spicy tuna rice bowl mild or not spicy, you can reduce the amount of sriracha or omit this ingredient.
+To make this spicy tuna rice bowl mild or not spicy, reduce the amount of sriracha or omit it altogether and replace with teriyaki sauce or eel sauce for more flavor!

 • Spicy Tuna Sushi Bake